When it comes to Canadian immigration, one of the most common questions that our clients ask is, “How much does it cost to immigrate to Canada?”.

 Northwest Territories Provincial Nominee Program (NWT PNP)

-The Northwest Territories Provincial Nominee Program is designed to help NWT employers employ foreign workers on a permanent basis.
-Only employers are able to apply for foreign workers to receive a nomination from the territory to apply for permanent residency.
+The Northwest Territories Provincial Nominee Program is designed to permanently help NWT employers employ foreign workers.
+Only employers can apply for foreign workers to receive a nomination from the territory to apply for permanent residency.
 These streams include:

 Eligibility for NSNP | |